Where Are They Now?

 About his experience with FASPE, Jawad says:

-“I am fortunate to have had the opportunity to be a 2015 FASPE Seminary fellow and to be in fellowship with my peers.
+“I am fortunate to have had the opportunity to be a 2015 FASPE Clergy fellow and to be in fellowship with my peers.
 This allowed for an unforgettable experience of transformational learning by traveling to the different sites using the power of place and engaging the varied educational methodologies.
 It strengthened my ethical reflective abilities and capacity to be courageous as I professionally navigate the burgeoning field of Islamic chaplaincy through the speciality of Clinical Pastoral Education.
 FASPE helped bring perspective to how ordinary ‘good professionals’ could do such terrible things and how no human being is or can ever be immune from such potentiality, a lesson I engage when I teach professional ethics in our CPE program’s curriculum.
 This immersive experience viscerally taught me and reminds me regularly how my power is both a gift and responsibility.”

 Houssam Kherraz